vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/burst-statistics/readme.txt

 Requires at least: 5.8
 License: GPL2
 Requires PHP: 7.2
-Tested up to: 6.4
+Tested up to: 6.5
-Stable tag: 1.5.5.1
+Stable tag: 1.6.0

-Self-hosted and privacy-friendly analytics for Wordpress.
+Self-hosted and privacy-friendly analytics for WordPress.

 == Description ==

-= Unlock the Power of Privacy-Friendly Analytics with Burst Statistics! = Burst Statistics keeps all data on your server, making it fully compliant with privacy laws.
+= Unlock the Power of Privacy-Friendly Analytics with Burst Statistics! = Burst Statistics keeps all data on your server, making it compatible with privacy laws.
 Our dashboards offer clear and concise insights, allowing you to make informed decisions without feeling overwhelmed by abundant data.
 Choose Burst Statistics for seamless and reliable analytics trusted by over 100,000 users.

 **This plugin is free and does not require an account.**